godotengine/godot-docs/classes/class_websocketpeer.rst

 - :ref:`int<class_int>` **get_current_outbound_buffered_amount** **(** **)** |const|

-Returns the current amount of data in the outbound websocket buffer. **Note:** HTML5 exports use WebSocket.bufferedAmount, while other platforms use an internal buffer.
+Returns the current amount of data in the outbound websocket buffer. **Note:** Web exports use WebSocket.bufferedAmount, while other platforms use an internal buffer.

 ----